Breeding-Insight/bi-web/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## Style and layout
-A guide to visual design conventions and writing style can be found at `/styleguide`.
+A guide to visual design conventions and writing style can be found at `/styleguide` after authentication.
-If you are running the app locally, the style guide URL is `localhost:8080/styleguide`.
+For example, if you are running the app locally on port 8080, the style guide URL would be [http://localhost:8080/styleguide].